doritoes/Persona-Passwords-Study/README.md

 On common roots: (the base string or idea that passwords are build around)
 - Just like humans (based on data) seem to naturally create clusters around certain roots, the AI model also had larger than expected clusters
 - The process to expand to a more "work password" was complex enough that we there were only a 4 passwords that appeared more than once
-- Identifing common roots in real life password dumps could greatly improve password guessing
+- Identifying common roots in real life password dumps could greatly improve password guessing
 - Understanding the real life personal behind a password can be very instructive in password guessing

 On Pwned passwords: